 4. Noise-Canceling Headphones

 A bit of quiet in a world filled with noise.
 Noise-canceling headphones can provide you with just that relief.
-Go for the luxury experience with Sony Noise Cancelling WH-1000XM5 that also work with Alexa, enjoy the reasonably priced Sony WH-CH720N or take the small but powerful Apple AirPods with you anywhere you go.
+They’re especially useful when life with ADHD or autism becomes sensory overload.
+Go for the luxury experience with Sony Noise Cancelling WH-1000XM5 that also work with Alexa, enjoy the reasonably priced Sony WH-CH720N, or take the small but powerful Apple AirPods with you anywhere you go.

 5. Sleep earbuds